Ankit071994/Khetihar-Chat/README.md

 # Khetihar-Chat
-A serverless agricultural smartt chatbot in a multi-user environment
+A serverless agricultural smart chatbot in a multi-user environment